kirkofypsi/7DWorkProblemModel/dimensions/rewards.md

 ## Compensation
-Having competitive and attractive compensation.
+Being offered competitive compensation including salary, bonuses, and equity-based pay.

 ### Unpaid work time
 Employees are not compensated for every hour of their work.
 They might be expected to do unpaid overtime or they are not paid for the training that is necessary to perform their job properly.